Special routes of U.S. Route 13: Dover alternate route

-Wilmington, DE business loop
+Wilmington business loop

 U.S. Route 13 Business (US 13 Bus.) is an 8.19 mi business route of US 13 that runs through the heart of the city of Wilmington in New Castle County, Delaware, where US 13 bypasses downtown Wilmington to the east, running near Interstate 495 (I-495) and the Delaware River.
 US 13 Bus. begins at US 13 at the southern border of Wilmington and heads north toward the downtown area, where it splits into a one-way pair.
 Past downtown, the business route heads through the northeastern part of the city on North Market Street before continuing through suburban Brandywine Hundred on Philadelphia Pike.
 US 13 Bus. reaches its northern terminus at US 13 in Claymont.
 US 13 Bus. is a four-lane road for much of its length.
 The portion of the route between A Street and DE 9 (4th Street) in Wilmington is part of the Harriet Tubman Underground Railroad Byway, a Delaware Byway.
 The Philadelphia Pike was built in the 1820s and improved to a state highway by 1920.
 US 13 was designated to run through downtown Wilmington and along Philadelphia Pike in 1926.
 US 13 Bus. was designated in 1970 when US 13 was routed to bypass Wilmington along the former US 13 Alt.